uberfastman/fantasy-football-metrics-weekly-report/README.md

 * Your credentials JSON file will download.
 Rename it `credentials.json`, and put it in the `auth/google/` directory where `EXAMPLE-credentials.json` is located.

-* Open a terminal window and run `python resources/google_quickstart.py`.
+* Open a terminal window (makes sure you are inside the `fantasy-football-metrics-weekly-report` directory), and run:

+    ```bash
+    docker exec -it fantasy-football-metrics-weekly-report_app_1 python resources/google_quickstart.py --noauth_local_webserver
+    ```

-* A browser window will open asking you to either select a Google account to log into (if you have multiple) or log in.
+* You will see a message that says `Go to the following link in your browser:`, followed by a link.
+Copy the URL and paste it into a web browser, and hit enter.
+The open window will ask you to either select a Google account to log into (if you have multiple) or log in.
 Select your account/login.

 * A warning screen will appear saying "This app isn't verified".
 Click "Advanced" and then "Go to yff-report-drive-uploader (unsafe)" (this screen may vary depending on your web browser, but the point is you need to proceed past the warning).

 * On the next screen, a popup saying "Grant yff-report-drive-uploader permission" will appear.
 Click "Allow", then "Allow" again on the following "Confirm your choices" screen.

-* You will see a screen that says only "The authentication flow has completed.", which you can close.
+* Next you will see a screen that says only "Please copy this code, switch to your application and paste it there:".
+Copy the code, and return to your open terminal window (you can close the browser window once you've copied the verification code).

+* Paste the verification code where it says `Enter verification code:`, and hit enter.

-* Go back to your terminal window where you ran `python resources/google_quickstart.py`.
-It should have printed "Authentication successful.", as well as a list of 10 files in your Google Drive to confirm it can access your drive.
+* You should then see the command line output "Authentication successful.", as well as a list of 10 files in your Google Drive to confirm it can access your drive.
 It will also have automatically generated a `token.json` file in `auth/google/`, which you should just leave where it is and do ***NOT*** edit or modify in any way!

 * *You can now upload your reports to Google Drive, either by changing the value of `google_drive_upload` to `True` in `config.ini`, or by setting the value of `google_drive_reupload_file` in `config.ini` to the filepath of the report you wish to upload, opening a Terminal window, and running `python integrations/drive.py`*.